-An icy blast of arctic air sent temperatures plunging as much as 40 degrees below normal Tuesday December 3rd 2013 across the western half of the nation soon after a storm snarled roadways in the Rockies and threatened citrus crops in California.
+An icy blasts of arctic air sent temperatures plunging as much as 40 degrees below normal Tuesday December 3rd 2013 across the western half of the nation soon after a storm snarled roadways in the Rockies and threatened citrus crops in California.

 The cold snap was expected to spread as far south as Texas by the weekend before turning east, AccuWeather meteorologist Tom Kines said.

 “It’s a pretty impressive air mass that’s coming down out of Canada,” he said.
 “Everybody affected will see temperatures 20, 30 degrees below normal.
 Some areas will be 40 below normal.” quoted from KGW.com And this winter is predicted to be even colder than normal.
 Are you prepared for it?

 Do You Have Extra Water Stored In Case Of Frozen Water Pipes ?